Oluwafemijohn/clads-app/README.md

 # clads-app

 Hi, Welcome to my repo.
-Kindly checkout to my branch  Feature_login-end-point-and-upload-profile-image-implementation_oluwafemi  to see the updated version.
+Kindly checkout to my branch   Feature_edit-descriptions-and-delete-image-implementation_oluwafemi   to see the updated version.
 Thanks.